Milton Allimadi: Journalism

 Allimadi's first journalism job was as an intern at The Journal of Commerce before working at the Wall Street Journal.
 He later worked freelance for the New York Times where his piece Inventing Africa pointed out the trend of white reporters fabricating stories about Africa.

 In 1997, he became the founding editor of New York-based investigative newspaper Black Star News.

 He criticized Ugandan peacekeepers seconded to the United Nations for acting as proxy police force for the United States.

 Allimadi wrote about the relief of Black Americans after Donald Trump was defeated in the 2020 United States presidential election.

 Activism

 In 2014, Allimadi created a petition to the United States State Department to revoke the visa of Ugandan politician Sam Kutesa.

 Academia

-Allimadi has worked as professor of African studies and an adjunct professor of Criminal Justice at the John Jay College of Criminal Justice, both at City University of New York.
+Allimadi has worked as professor of African studies and an adjunct professor of Criminal Justice at the John Jay College of Criminal Justice at the City University of New York.
 As of 2022, he worked at the John Jay College and as an adjunct assistant professor at the Graduate School of Journalism at Columbia.